Should I or Shouldn’t I?

 I am not always up for anything nor am I always carefree.
 I am typically in for following through on a plan, having a good time, going with the flow and am willing to risk less than perfect weather conditions for friends and being outdoors.

-That said, even though typically I am up for an adventure, often I will decide not to participate when friends call at the last minute.
+Even though I am typically up for an adventure, I often will often decide not to participate when friends call at the last minute.
 What perception does that create about MY brand that isn’t typical?
 What am I focusing on?
 (Psst…it’s the effort!)

 What I learned…